George Gurdjieff: Reception and influence

 Opinions on Gurdjieff's writings and activities are divided.
 Sympathizers regard him as a charismatic master who brought new knowledge into Western culture, a psychology and cosmology that enable insights beyond those provided by established science.
 Osho described Gurdjieff as one of the most significant spiritual masters of this age.
 At the other end of the spectrum, some critics assert he was a charlatan with a large ego and a constant need for self-glorification.

-Gurdjieff had a significant influence on some artists, writers, and thinkers, including Walter Inglis Anderson, Peter Brook, Kate Bush, Darby Crash, Muriel Draper, Robert Fripp, Keith Jarrett, Timothy Leary, Katherine Mansfield, Dennis Lewis, James Moore, A. R. Orage, P. D. Ouspensky, Maurice Nicoll, Louis Pauwels, Robert S. de Ropp, René Barjavel, Rene Daumal, George Russell, David Sylvian, Jean Toomer, Jeremy Lane, Therion, P. L. Travers, Alan Watts, Minor White, Colin Wilson, Robert Anton Wilson, Frank Lloyd Wright, John Zorn, Franco Battiato and the British Rock group Mystery Jets.

-Gurdjieff's notable personal students include P. D. Ouspensky, Olga de Hartmann, Thomas de Hartmann, Jane Heap, Jeanne de Salzmann, Willem Nyland, Lord Pentland (Henry John Sinclair), John G. Bennett, Alfred Richard Orage, Maurice Nicoll, and Rene Daumal.

 Gurdjieff gave new life and practical form to ancient teachings of both East and West.
 For example, the Socratic and Platonic emphasis on know thyself recurs in Gurdjieff's teaching as the practice of self-observation.
 His teachings about self-discipline and restraint reflect Stoic teachings.
 The Hindu and Buddhist notion of attachment recurs in Gurdjieff's teaching as the concept of identification.
 His descriptions of the "three being-foods" matches that of Ayurveda, and his statement that "time is breath" echoes Jyotish, the Vedic system of astrology.
 Similarly, his cosmology can be "read" against ancient and esoteric sources, respectively Neoplatonic and in such sources as Robert Fludd's treatment of macrocosmic musical structures.

 An aspect of Gurdjieff's teachings which has come into prominence in recent decades is the enneagram geometric figure.
 For many students of the Gurdjieff tradition, the enneagram remains a koan, challenging and never fully explained.
 There have been many attempts to trace the origins of this version of the enneagram; some similarities to other figures have been found, but it seems that Gurdjieff was the first person to make the enneagram figure publicly known and that only he knew its true source.
 Others have used the enneagram figure in connection with personality analysis, principally with the Enneagram of Personality as developed by Oscar Ichazo, Claudio Naranjo and others.
 Most aspects of this application are not directly connected to Gurdjieff's teaching or to his explanations of the enneagram.